Eligibility & Selection

 Social Enterprise Track

-Eagle Ventures invests in mission-driven founders from pre-revenue through early traction.
-Award structure and potential follow-on investment communicated during the application process.
+Eagle Freedom Fund II invests in mission-driven founders from pre-revenue through early traction.
+Investment structure and potential follow-on communicated during the application process.

 No open-source requirements • No IP restrictions

-One Challenge, Two Tracks: Nonprofits apply through Flourish Fund; social enterprises apply through Eagle Ventures.
+One Challenge, Two Tracks: Nonprofits apply through Flourish Fund; social enterprises apply through Eagle Freedom Fund II.
 Both tracks share evaluation criteria and celebrate winners together at the final event.

-While this Innovation Challenge focuses on organizations under $2 million in annual revenue, we recognize that established nonprofits often have breakthrough ideas for new technology approaches.
+This challenge prioritizes organizations under $5 million in total annual revenue, but we recognize that established nonprofits often develop breakthrough innovations for children and families connected to foster care.

-If your organization exceeds the revenue threshold but has an emergent innovation you'd like to pilot, we encourage you to submit a Letter of Inquiry (LOI) to explore custom funding through Flourish Fund's standard grant process.
+If your organization exceeds the revenue threshold but has an emergent innovation you would like to pilot, we encourage you to send us a brief Letter of Interest describing your organization and the innovation.
+Our team will review it and follow up directly.

 Applications evaluated on five key criteria, 20 points each (100 total)